Hsqcsu/CSU-IR/README.md

 # 20241106 The following pre-training method is used for matching pre-training or direct matching training, and the back-end check whether CLIP can be added for comparative learning
 ![image](https://github.com/user-attachments/assets/fd1f4929-3b8e-45cf-927b-49eb9d97e1a5)
 # By extracting functional groups from smiles, three-mode retrieval can be realized during clip training, which makes the application scenarios of infrared retrieval more extensive; More specifically, the model can be applied using the QAR subtask in the VCR domain
+# It can also use generative CLIP pre-training for spectral generation of functional groups or smiles